Bayesian mixture models (in)consistency for the number of clusters: Introduction

 \paragraph{Three types of discrete mixtures.} Although we consider discrete mixing measures, $G$ could be any probability distribution \citep[for continuous mixing measures, see for instance Chapter 10 in][]{fruhwirth-schnatter_handbook_2019}.
 Depending on the specification of the mixing measure, there exist three main types of discrete mixture models: \textit{finite mixture} models where the number of components $K$ is considered fixed (known, equal to $K_0$, or unknown), \textit{mixture of finite mixtures} (MFM) where $K$ is random and follows some specific distribution, and \textit{infinite mixtures} where $K$ is infinite.
 Under a Bayesian approach, the latter category is often referred to as Bayesian nonparametric (BNP) mixtures.

 Specification of the number of components $K$ is different for the three types of mixtures.
 When $K$ is unknown, the Bayesian approach provides a natural way to define the number of components by considering it random and adding a prior for $K$ to the model, as is done for mixtures of finite mixtures.
-Inference methods for MFM were introduced by \cite{Richardson_1997, nobile_1994}.
+Inference methods for MFM were introduced by \cite{nobile_1994, Richardson_1997}.

 Using Bayesian nonparametric (BNP) priors for mixture modeling is another way to bypass the choice of the number of components $K$.
 This is achieved by assuming an infinite number of components, which adapts the number of clusters found in a dataset to the structure of the data.
 The most commonly used BNP prior is the Dirichlet process introduced by \cite{ferguson1973bayesian} and the corresponding Dirichlet process mixture was first introduced by \cite{lo1984class}.
 The success of the Dirichlet process mixture is based on its ease of implementation and computational tractability.
-More general classes of BNP priors used for clustering include the Pitman--Yor and Gibbs-type processes.
-These models are more flexible, however, their use is more computationally expensive.
+However, in some cases the Dirichlet process prior may be restrictive, so more flexible priors such as the Pitman--Yor process can be used.
+Gibbs-type processes, introduced by \cite{gnedin2006exchangeable}, form an important general class of priors, which contain Dirichlet and Pitman--Yor processes and have flexible clustering properties while maintaining mathematical tractability, see \cite{lijoi_prunster_2010,de_blasi_are_2015} for a review.
+Compared to the Dirichlet process, Gibbs-type priors exhibit a predictive distribution which involves more information, that is, sample size and number of clusters \citep[refer to the sufficientness postulates for Gibbs-type priors of][]{Sufficientness}.
+The class of Gibbs-type priors encompasses BNP processes which are widely used, for instance in species sampling problems \citep{lijoi_species_sampling2007,favaro_2009,favaro2012new, CESARI201479,arbel2017bayesian}, survival analysis \citep{Jara_2010}, network inference \citep{caron2017sparse, Legramanti_2022}, linguistics \citep{teh2010hierarchical} and mixture modeling \citep{Ishwaran_2001, Lijoi_2005,lijoi2007controlling}. \cite{miller2018,fruhwirth2021generalized,argiento2019infinity} study the connection between the mixtures of finite mixtures and BNP mixtures with Gibbs-type priors.
 A common approach to inferring the number of clusters in Bayesian nonparametric models is through the posterior distribution of the number of clusters.